objcio/articles/2014-10-10-receipt-validation.md

 - The missing receipt should make the application exit with code 173.
 This will trigger the request for a valid receipt.
 An App Store login window should appear; use the test account credentials to sign in and retrieve the test receipt.
 - If the credentials are valid and the bundle information matches the one you entered, then a receipt is generated and installed in the application bundle.
 After the receipt is retrieved, the application is relaunched automatically.

-Once a receipt has been retrieved, you can now launch the application from Xcode to debug or fine-tune the receipt validation code.
+Once a receipt has been retrieved, you can launch the application from Xcode to debug or fine-tune the receipt validation code.

 ### Testing on iOS